What is an easy-access savings account?

-As the name suggests, it’s a cash savings account that offers you fast access to your money whenever you need it, unlike some other types such as notice accounts, where you may have to give 30 or 90 days’ notice to make a withdrawal.
+As the name suggests, it’s a cash savings account that offers you fast access to your money whenever you need it, unlike some other types such as notice accounts, where you may have to give 30 or 90 days’ notice (like Premium Bonds for example) to make a withdrawal.

 You could also use an easy-access Cash ISA, which protects any interest you earn from the taxman (however, most people don’t now pay tax on their savings interest anyway due to the personal savings allowance).